Deadline Day: Liverpool sign Ben Davies and Ozan Kabak but January transfer window shuts quietly

 The impact of the global coronavirus pandemic and Brexit were felt acutely as the 2021 January transfer window shut relatively quietly on Monday night despite a late spree of loan deals.

-In total, Premier League clubs spent just £84.2m in January, with the biggest deal - Amad Diallo's £37m move from Atalanta to Manchester United - being agreed in the last window.
+In total, Premier League clubs spent just £84.2m in January on deals with disclosed fees, with the biggest deal - Amad Diallo's £37m move from Atalanta to Manchester United - being agreed in the last window.

 The dispensing tally represents a vast fall from the £230m last January and a slump of £381m from the record high of £430m in January 2018.